 Thinkific and Teachable offer a lot of the same features.
 But here are some of the strongest points for Thinkific:

 - Solid LMS with different options to deliver content, coaching, and courses--primarily in an asynchronous format.
+It's also technically SCORM compliant.

 - Easy and intuitive drag-and-drop course builder.